 Kentucky storm brings flooding, lost power, possible tornado

-The storm comes just three weeks after deadly tornadoes killed more than 90 people in five states, including 77 in Kentucky.
+The storm comes just three weeks after deadly tornadoes killed 77 in Kentucky.

+Another possible tornado touchdown occurred in Taylor County, where several homes were damaged.

-As of Saturday afternoon, much of Kentucky was under a flood warning.
+As of Saturday night, much of Kentucky and West Virginia were under a flood warning and portions of Kentucky,

 Copyright 2022 The Associated Press.
 All rights reserved.